foucher-y/survivalSL/README.md

 proportional hazard (PH) regressions, penalized PH semi-parametric models, accelerated failure times (AFT) models, neural networks, random survival forests, etc.).
-We proposed also a variety of loss functions for the estimation of the weights (concordance index (Harrell and Uno versions), Brier score, area under the time-dependent ROC curve, negative binomial log-likelihood, etc.).
+We proposed also a variety of loss functions for the estimation of the weights (concordance index (Pencina and Uno versions), Brier score, area under the time-dependent ROC curve, negative binomial log-likelihood, etc.).
 S3 methods are included to evaluate the predictive capacities, as well as predicting survival curves from new observations.